Flexible floaters align with the direction of wave propagation: Theory

 \subsection{Drift velocity}

-In the previous section we have found that $\overline{F}_x = 0 + O(\epsilon^3)$, resulting in $\ddot{\xb}_c = 0$.
+In the previous section, we have found that $\overline{F}_x = 0 + O(\epsilon^3)$, resulting in $\ddot{\xb}_c = 0$.
 This suggests a constant drift velocity, which we compute as follows.
 We notice in the expression of the force $F_x$ \eqref{Fx_vol_vanish} that the time derivative can be taken outside the integral using Reynolds transport theorem.
 Equation \eqref{Fx_vol_vanish} can therefore be written as

 Here $\boldsymbol{v}$ is the velocity of the strip as defined in Eq.~\eqref{velocity_pt}.
-The second term of Eq.~\eqref{Fx_tointegrate} is of order $\epsilon^2$ and it can be shown, plugging in the first order movement $(x'_c,\psi')$ of equations \eqref{eq_tot_xpsi_fast_integrated}, that it does not contribute to the mean motion at second order of the wave amplitude.
+The second term of Eq.~\eqref{Fx_tointegrate} is of order $\epsilon^2$ and it can be shown, plugging in the first-order movement $(x'_c,\psi')$ of equations \eqref{eq_tot_xpsi_fast_integrated}, that it does not contribute to the mean motion at second order of the wave amplitude.
 The equation for the translation $m\ddot{x}_c = F_x$ is then integrated once, yielding

 The integration constant is defined by the initial conditions, and can take arbitrary values in a perfect fluid.
-However, if we want the model to recover the classical formula for the Stokes drift of material points (limit $V_{sub} \rightarrow 0$), we need to set this integration constant to zero.
+However, by introducing a small amount of dissipation, the system would lose memory of the initial condition over a finite time, which justifies setting the integration constant to zero.
 We nondimensionalize and calculate the integrals with the same techniques as before.
 This yields the equation

-We inject $x_c = \xb_c + x_c'$ and $\psi = \psib + \psi'$ and Taylor expand the right hand side up to order $O(\epsilon^2)$.
-At order $O(\epsilon)$, we retrieve the same first order movement $x'_c$ as found in Eq.~\eqref{eq_tot_xpsi_fast_integrated}.
-At second order we inject the fast oscillating movement in translation ($x'_c$) and rotation ($\psi'$) in Eq.~\eqref{eq_psip} and we find the mean velocity
+We inject the expansion (\ref{MultiscaleAnalysis}) and Taylor expand the right hand side up to order $O(\epsilon^2)$.
+At order $O(\epsilon)$, we retrieve the same first-order movement $x'_c$ as found in Eq.~\eqref{eq_tot_xpsi_fast_integrated}.
+At second order, we inject the fast oscillating movement in translation ($x'_c$) and rotation ($\psi'$) in Eq.~\eqref{eq_psip} and we find the mean velocity

+We note that the time scale for the translational drift is $T$ in Eq.~\eqref{eq:xcdot} (i.e., second order in $\epsilon$), whereas that of the angular drift is $\tau$ in Eq.~\eqref{slowpsimotion} (i.e., first order in $\epsilon$).
+This indicates that the slow angular dynamics is faster than the slow linear dynamics, suggesting that the floater reaches the longitudinal orientation in less than one wavelength.